polyspirit/bitrix-blocks-component/README.md

 ## How to install
-Put all files to `/local/templates/%template_name%/components/%your_namespace%/blocks/` For example:
+Put all files to `/local/components/%your_namespace%/blocks/`
-`/local/templates/main/components/other/blocks/`
+For example:
+`/local/components/other/blocks/`

-Then create some templetes directories.
+Then create some templates directories in your theme template directory.
+`/local/templates/%template_name%/components/%your_namespace%/blocks/news.list/`
-For example: **news.list**
+For example:
 `/local/templates/main/components/other/blocks/news.list/`

 Then create **result_modifier.php** and **template.php** in the same directory.